Cameron Toll: Cameron Toll Shopping Centre

 Drone image of Cameron Toll shopping centre.

 Outside Sainsbury's, in the main area of Cameron Toll Shopping Centre.

 Northeast car park at Cameron Toll, showing the McDonald's and Costa locations.

-The area is the location of Cameron Toll Shopping Centre (known as just 'Cammy T's' to locals), Edinburgh's first ‘out of town’ shopping centre, which opened in 1984 at a cost of £33 million.
+The area is the location of Cameron Toll Shopping Centre (known as ‘Cammy T's’ to locals), Edinburgh's first out-of-town shopping centre, which opened in 1984 at a cost of £33 million.
 Built in the former grounds of Inch House between the A7 and A701 roads, the centre occupies a 26-acre site.
 Cameron Toll had the first ever bank that opened on Sundays in the UK.
 It also led the way by having lighting which was controlled by a computer system.

 The shopping centre includes several amenities, including a post box, a variety of seating and tables in the main hall, free public toilets, a petrol station, bicycle and motorcycle parking, photobooths and a water bottle refill station.
 The Shopping Centre has a community fund that regularly awards large sums of money to local projects and charitable causes.

 The main shops in Cameron Toll are Sainsbury's and Aldi.
 The centre also includes a Gym Group gym.
 With construction starting in 2016 and finishing in 2018, The Gym Group opened a brand new gym on the second floor of the centre, fully replacing the food court upstairs.
 Following the opening of the new gym, the centre changed its opening hours to be 24 hours a day, 7 days a week.

 From 2015 to 2018, the shopping centre underwent a major overhaul of the shops and facilities.
 In September 2016, McDonald's and Costa both completed new drive-thru locations in the northeast car park.
 In 2017, a new Aldi store was opened, replacing the BHS location that closed in August 2016.
 Poundland was opened in October 2018, replacing the old Poundworld store that shut down earlier that year.

 The Centre originally housed parking for 1158 cars, but after McDonald's and Costa opened their new outlets, parking was reduced to 1028 spaces.